Skip to content

 Overview

 Argentic uses a messaging system to enable decoupled communication between components.
-The primary messaging protocol is MQTT, with support for other protocols planned.
+Multiple messaging protocols are supported:

 Messaging Protocols